Jair-Ai/arvatoKaggle/capstone_report.md

 The most interesting thing about this project is that it is a real problem, and we can violate it in any company, besides that having a good result can generate high profitability for the company

+It was hard to deal with all data, heavy for the memory.

 ### Data and Inputs